 And beware that brands tend to tout that they have the best conditioners by boasting being free of sulfates when a conditioner doesn’t contain sulfates anyway as those are used in surfactants or cleansers.
 Always take a look on your shampoo bottle and look for the ingredient “sodium laureth sulfate” listed toward the top.

 Robinson also says to avoid parabens, “because these preservative ingredients can be absorbed by the body and known to cause harm.”
 Chaplin agrees on skipping sulfates and parabens when possible, and also suggests avoiding fragrances, triclosan, polyethylene glycol, when shampoo shopping.

-Ingredients To Look For Dry Hair
+Best Ingredients To Look For Dry Hair

 There are so many ingredients that can benefit the various hair types.
 For dry or damaged hair, Robinson likes coconut or olive oil, as both can penetrate the hair to replenish lost moisture.
 Fabian recommends avoiding ingredients like alcohol and sodium, which will dry your hair out more.
 Instead, he says to look for something with natural oils in it—argan, jojoba or coconut are great options.
 His recommendations?
 Sally Hershberger 24K shampoo gives a great cleanse and lightweight hydration.
 He also likes Shu Uemura’s suite of cleansing hair products.